surifirstpin/Acubi_documentation/Version.5/View_Content_NEW.md

 Click on any specific tag which you would like to view. it will navigate to tag location and displays the Dashboard, Reports, child tags saved under this specific tag.

-<b>For Instance :</b> Here i am selecting <b>ParentTag_Public,</b> it displays the tags,dashboard and reports that fall under this specific tag structure as shown below.
+<b>For Instance :</b> Here i am selecting <b>ParentTag_Public,</b> it displays tags,dashboard and reports that fall under this specific tag structure as shown below.

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/69d5beb04063249964516e10e7358d38b3641f29/images/New_version5/UD_Viewing_Content_Image1.png)